 Open Language and Knowledge for Citizens (OLKi)

-The key components of our proposal are thus:
+The key components of our project are:

 - Advanced Artificial Intelligent research, including but not limited to the most recent deep learning methods, which will allow to analyze and generate language data in terms of lexical, syntactic, semantic, pragmatic, dialogic and discursive structures, and thus extract useful knowledge and resources for scientists.
 Transparency and explainability of algorithms (even deep learning ones) shall be an important aspect of such researches.